Six Flags America: Themed sections

-Six Flags America is divided into seven themed areas inspired by the different extremes of the United States, as well as fictional settings like the City of Gotham, and Looney Tunes: Movie Town.
+Six Flags America was divided into seven themed areas inspired by the different extremes of the United States, as well as fictional settings like the City of Gotham, and Looney Tunes: Movie Town.

 Main Street 1776

-Main Street 1776, also known as Liberty Street, or just Main Street, is inspired by Colonial North America set during the American Revolution.
-The buildings feature colonial design and host stores and restaurants.
-A replica of the Liberty Bell is featured at the entrance of the street.
+Main Street 1776, also known as Liberty Street, or just Main Street, was inspired by Colonial North America set during the American Revolution.
+The buildings featured colonial design and host stores and restaurants.
+A replica of the Liberty Bell was featured at the entrance of the street.

 Chesapeake

-In Chesapeake guests can experience the motifs that surround life on the Chesapeake Bay.
-It embodies life on the water, featuring Life Savers and fishing nets caught on drift-wood.
-It is home to Shipwreck Falls, Firebird, and Roar.
+In Chesapeake guests experienced the motifs that surround life on the Chesapeake Bay.
+It embodied life on the water, featuring Life Savers and fishing nets caught on drift-wood.
+It was home to Firebird, and Roar.
 This area was split into two different sections, Skull Island and Olde Boston until Olde Boston was brought back in 2022.
 Skull Island focused heavily on the inclusion of pirates.